JournalingMental HealthResearch

 What does the full evidence base show?

 A 2006 meta-analysis by Joanne Frattaroli synthesized 146 randomized studies of expressive writing (Frattaroli, Psychological Bulletin).
 The effect sizes were modest but consistent: d = 0.18–0.26 across psychological health outcomes, d = 0.14 for physical health.
-To put that in perspective, that's comparable to the effect size of many pharmaceutical interventions for anxiety — from writing with a pen.
+Modest is worth being honest about — journaling is not a substitute for therapy or medication.
+But for an intervention that costs nothing, has no side effects, and takes 15 minutes, a consistent positive effect across 146 randomized studies is remarkable.

 Why does writing about emotions actually work?